stefan-hoeck/idris2-pack/README.md

-# An Idris2 Package Manager with a Curated Package Collection
+# An Idris2 Package Manager with Curated Package Collections

 This is a simple package manager taking a slightly different approach than other available options like